tgsatwit/Gestalt-mobile/docs/Gestalts App overview.md

 **Journey Steps**:

-1. **Onboarding and Profile Setup**:
+1. **Authentication and Profile Setup**:
-   - The primary parent signs up and creates a minimal but essential child profile with key information
+   - The primary parent signs up or logs in through the authentication screen
+   - They can create child profiles through the main navigation to access personalized features
    - They learn about the three AI Coach modes and how to use each effectively

 2. **Daily AI Coach Interactions**: